 Last week I shared the instructional coaching data tracker I use to help organize and reflect on my work in coaching cycles throughout the year.
 In the post I mentioned that I use a variety of other coaching tools to document and organize work with individual teachers.
-These are tools that I learned about through my work with with an Expeditionary Learning coaching cohort, to which I owe much of my development as an instructional coach!
+Here are a two of my most important.

-This is a great tool to help you track and organize your coaching goals, how you plan to arrive at these goals, and the results of your work.
-After the initial coaching meeting, I set-up a goal setting meeting with teachers and use this tool to guide our conversation.
+This is a great tool to help you craft a plan for your coaching goals, how you plan to arrive at these goals, and the results of your work.
+After the Kick-Off meeting, I set-up a Goal Setting meeting with teachers and use this tool to guide our conversation.
 I’ll revisit it throughout the coaching cycle to ensure that our work is staying on track.
 In the final coaching wrap-up meeting I have with teachers, we review and document the results of our work using this tool.
-You can then send it on to your principal so that they have a record of the coaching work you have done with individual teachers.

 This instructional coaching observation form is my go-to tool for all of my coaching observations and debrief conversations.
 I record our coaching cycle goal at the top to ensure alignment between learning targets and look-fors in the lesson.
 The listed debrief questions always serve as anchors for post observation conversations.
 As far as instructional next steps, one thing I have learned is fewer is better!
 Ensure that the teacher you are working with has identified and committed to 1-2 instructional next steps they feel will support student progress, but also feel manageable.